 The megalithic Dolmens

-Declared a World Heritage Site by UNESCO, the Megalithic Necropolis of Antequera, formed by the Dolmen of Menga, the Dolmen of Viera and El Romeral, is one of the most important megalithic sites in Europe, with more than 6,500 years of age.
+The Dolmens are a World Heritage Site by UNESCO.
+The Megalithic Necropolis of Antequera, formed by the Dolmen of Menga, the Dolmen of Viera and El Romeral, is one of the most important megalithic sites in Europe, with more than 6,500 years of age.

 Of the three dolmens, the most spectacular is the Dolmen of Menga because of the enormous roof slab of approximately 180 tons.